Introduction to cryptographic libraries¶

 The application could be using a third party library or executable which in turn could fall into any of the above categories.

-Read the application documentation.
+Read the application documentation again.
 It might have crypto options directly in its own configuration files, or point at specific crypto configuration files installed on the system.
-This may also clarify if the application even uses external crypto libraries, or if it has its own implementation.
+This may also clarify whether the application uses external crypto libraries or it has its own implementation of crypto.

-The package dependencies are a good way to check what is needed at runtime by the application.
+Since package dependencies are a good way to check what is needed at runtime by the application, you can find out which package owns what file with the dpkg -S

 $ dpkg -S /usr/bin/lynx